micmejia/bible-dump/NKJV/Exodus/Exod 19.md

 And Moses went up to God, and the Lord called to him from the mountain, saying, "Thus you shall say to the house of Jacob, and tell the children of Israel:

 ###### 4
-'You have seen what I did to the Egyptians, and _how_ I [^a]bore you on eagles' wings and brought you to Myself.
+'You have seen what I did to the Egyptians, and _how_ I bore you on eagles' wings and brought you to Myself.

 ###### 5
 Now therefore, if you will indeed obey My voice and keep My covenant, then you shall be a special treasure to Me above all people; for all the earth _is_ Mine.